codemonkey-jack/maera-bootstrap/readme.txt

 == Installation ==

 This plugin **requires** the Maera theme framework.
-You can download it from https://press.codes/
+You can download it with a valid club membership from https://wpsatchel.com/